Frequently Asked Questions

 What role does Social Services play?

-Our social services team assists both residents and their families during transitional periods.
+Our Licensed Social Worker assists both residents and their families during transitional periods.
 They also provide essential information, manage requests and concerns, and help in care and discharge planning for each resident.

 How is the laundry done?
 Can family members take laundry home?